What Type of Paper Is Used for Magazine Printing?

 It is always prudent to determine the most economical way to achieve your marketing objectives.
 However, you should never make a savings choice that undermines the effectiveness of your campaign.
 A predetermined budget helps you make the correct decisions for your magazine printing.

 Paper weight is measured in terms of GSM, or grams per square meter.
 For a convenient reference point, the paper in your office printer is probably around 80 GSM.
 Thicker paper is more durable and less likely to tear, but it is more difficult to fold and is heavier, which makes it more expensive to ship.
-Magazines typically use 80 to 90 GSM paper for the interior pages with a heavier paper for the protective cover.
+Some catalogues use 80 to 90 GSM paper for the interior pages and heavier paper for the cover.

 If you are printing a prospectus for an investment, you might be able to save printing and shipping costs by using newsprint in the interior.
 Newsprint is usually between 35 and 55 GSM and is very lightweight.
 You can create a very attractive publication with a thick, glossy cover with a newsprint interior.
 Newsprint is an effective choice if your magazine printing needs include more text than images.